 How can I become a member of the Board of Trustees?

 Trustees are elected at the annual World Service Business Conference for a period of three years and serve no more than eight consecutive years.
-Qualifications for trustees (OA Bylaws, Subpart B, Article IX, Sections 3 and 4):
+Qualifications for trustees (OA Bylaws, Subpart B, Article VII, Sections 3 and 4):

 - seven years in the Fellowship